-\textbf{Re-weighted AQA loss.} Since the uncertainty can be an indicator for showing the importance of each sample, we design a re-weighted AQA loss to ensure that certain samples have high weights while uncertain ones have low importance for training.
+\textbf{Re-weighted AQA loss.} Since uncertainty can serve as an indicator of the importance of each sample, we design a re-weighted AQA loss to ensure that certain samples have high weights, while uncertain ones have low weights during training.
 Specifically, we first sample the uncertainty-related features $\boldsymbol{f}_u \in {\mathbb{R}^{D}}$ from the distribution of the latent space ($\boldsymbol{z} \sim \mathcal{N}(\boldsymbol{\mu},\boldsymbol{\sigma}^2)$):

 where $\epsilon$ represents a random noise sampled from a normal distribution.
 Here we use $\boldsymbol{\mu}_2$, $\boldsymbol{\sigma}_2$ for the training process, and $\boldsymbol{\mu}_1$, $\boldsymbol{\sigma}_1$ for the test process.
 Then the uncertainty-related features $\boldsymbol{f}_u$ are concatenated with extracted video-level features $\boldsymbol{f}_v$ (Eq.~\ref{VideoFeature}) as the final feature representations $\boldsymbol{f} \in {\mathbb{R}^{M+D}}$: